Commuter Track

 Follow us on Instagram for student stories, program's highlights, and much more!

-Before starting your application, please be sure to carefully read the Berkeley Pre-College Scholars: Summer Commuter Track Help Center starting with What Important Considerations Should I Keep in Mind when Completing the Program Application?, which contains information to answer your most frequently asked questions.
+Before starting your application, please be sure to carefully review the information in our Help Center starting with What Important Considerations Should I Keep in Mind when Completing the Program Application?, which contains information to answer your most frequently asked questions.
 Pay special attention to:

 Complete the following steps to apply for the Berkeley Pre-College Scholars: Summer Commuter track: